DariusX/osimple/README.md

 You need access to OpenShift v3 to run this project.
 On Windows, the easiest way is  to use the All-In-One virtual Machine https://www.openshift.org/vm/

+The following steps are specific to my environment, which is an Ubuntu box with Docker running as a service, and the path already set to the OpenShift client
+* oc cluster up (Should start up: check that there are not errors or warnings among the many messages)
+* oc login -u system:admin
+* oc adm policy add-cluster-role-to-user cluster-admin admin (adds a cluster-wide admin role to the user named 'admin')

 ## Running locally
 You should be able to run this locally in something like Tomcat if you export an environment variable pointing to your ActiveMQ broker.
 E.g.   set EXT_ACTIVEMQ_SERVICE_PORT=tcp://131.141.156.177:61616"